The Seasons Change — So Should Your Horse's Minerals!

 A Saskatchewan study found that feeding garlic effectively reduces the number of flies landing on, biting, and irritating livestock.
 The study showed cows fed with a trace mineral salt fortified with garlic had 52% fewer flies than control groups that received trace mineral salt without garlic.

-Redmond Rock Crushed with Garlic – Fly Control Mineral for Horses
+Daily Red Garlic Supplements – Fly Control Mineral for Horses

 When is fly season in the U.S.?